 In our opinion, these shops have the best range of curated Australian souvenirs and gifts with a difference.

-Australian Christmas Ornaments
+No.2: Australian Christmas Ornaments

 Keep an eye out for Christmas decorations shaped as Australian animals made from bristlebrush, or handmade ornaments made from felt at any craft market from October to December.